-The Master of Library Science (M.L.S.) degree is available entirely online and is designed to prepare professionals to work in information environments including:
+The Master of Library Science (M.L.S.) degree is available entirely online and is designed to prepare professionals to work in different types of information environments.

 The Master of Library Science degree program at Texas Woman's University is accredited by the American Library Association Committee on Accreditation, with the status of Continued accreditation.
-The next comprehensive review visit is scheduled for Spring 2017.
+The next comprehensive review visit is scheduled for 2025.

 |LS 5003||Collection Development||3|